Reflecting Upon Irreducible Mind

 I would like to have seen a deeper analysis of (reflection on) the concept

 of reducibility vs irreducibility.
-And also a deeper discussion of the possible
+And also a deeper discussion of the

-these, or even if they consider these relevant or not."
+are aware of these, or even if they consider these relevant or not."

 That

 is a good point and I share it.
-However, it doesn't undermine the book in
+However, it doesn't undermine the book

-by cerebral processes alone.
-Thus,the mind would more (in a ontological sense)
+be fully explained by cerebral processes alone.
+Thus,the mind would more

-than the brain, and in this way, different from it (if they were identical,
+(in a ontological sense) than the brain, and in this way, different from

-you couldn't draw any difference bewteen them).
+it (if they were identical, you couldn't draw any difference bewteen them).

 Ok,

-this will be a lengthy comment, and that will most probably be the same with
+this will be a lengthy comment, and that will most probably be the same

-(i.e. the lack of a lengthier discussion of the concepts of irreducibility
+point (i.e. the lack of a lengthier discussion of the concepts of irreducibility

 and mind) undermines the book in a deep way.
 Despite this and other problems,